Boardgeo/OC_P8_Deploy-a-model-in-the-cloud/README.md

 ## Tools and competencies
  - Big Data
  - AWS and Cloud
- - Apache Spark and pystark
+ - Apache Spark and pyspark